YuhangSong/reward-bases/README.md

 - depreciation warning messages from dependencies are normally safe, as the dependencies of the code base are well maintained libaries like PyTorch, Numpy, Seaborn and etc, depreciation warning messages is almost guaranteed to have backward compatibility.

 You should not see any error messages if you are using the docker image.
-You may see error messages if you are using your own environment, but they are usually easy to fix by compring the `Dockerfile` with your procedure of setting up the environment.
+You may see error messages if you are using your own environment, but they are usually easy to fix by comparing the `Dockerfile` with your procedure of setting up the environment.
 Open an issue if you have any problem in dealing with error messages and we will help out as we can.

 ### Reproducibility